Helping Santa Fe rethink their waste

 Scrap tires take up a lot of space in the landfill, causing it to fill up faster which cost everyone more money.
 It can also cause problems with the landfill covers due to their uneven settlement and tendency for tires to rise to the surface.

-Clean up that pile!
+Clean up That Pile!

 If you have a pile of tires in your backyard or neighborhood, get together with your neighbors to clean it up.
 The curved shape of a tire allows rainwater to collect and creates an ideal habitat for rodents and mosquitoes.
 Stockpiled tires are also prone to heat retention and can ignite.
 Tire fires are difficult to extinguish and can burn for months, generating unhealthy smoke and toxic oils.
+See New Mexico Environment Department for Tire Management information.